Policy

 workers’ compensation coverage for juveniles and probationers performing

-community service as assigned to the Alternative Community Outreach Program,
+community service as assigned to the Alternative Community Outreach Program.

-juvenile was on the roster.
+was on the roster.

-park.
-The juvenile inadvertently stepped in a hole, fell and fractured a wrist.
+picking up trash in a park.
+The juvenile inadvertently stepped in a hole, fell,

 b.